 In 2015, AB recorded a godly fastest century off just 31 balls against West Indies.
 In the same match, he posted the fastest fifty in ODI cricket which came off 16 deliveries.
 Spectators, opponents, commentators, and his own team witnessed what is possibly the greatest ODI innings of modern-day cricket.
 AB’s superman-ly magnificence puts him at number 10 for scoring the most hundreds in international cricket.

 Details of 9th highest number of centuries

-BBC once called out a gentleman player for “fending off the fiercest, the fastest and the wiliest of bowlers around the world.”
+BBC once called out a gentleman player for “fending off the fiercest, the fastest, and the wiliest of bowlers around the world.”
 It was none other than the Wall – Rahul Dravid.
 Probably the best Indian Test cricketer, Dravid repeated incredible feats of scoring centuries in both the innings of a Test match.
 In the 2001 match against Australia, where he batted on a follow-on, Dravid along with VVS Laxman led India to victory with a phenomenal 180-run partnership.
 He eventually became the first cricketer to score centuries against all Test-playing nations.

 In ODIs, Dravid made a career-best of 153 and once led India to its 2nd highest ODI grand total at the time.
-An invincible opponent and an inspiring personality, Dravid ranks 9th for clipping most hundreds in international cricket.
+An invincible opponent and an inspiring personality, Dravid ranks 9th for clipping the most hundreds in international cricket.

 Watch Rahul Dravid hit 109 vs West Indies